 - unusual warmth in the affected breast

-- discoloration of the breast, making it appear bruised, purple or red in color
+- discoloration of the breast, making it appear bruised, purple, or red

 - tenderness and pain

-- dimpling of the skin, similar to an orange peel
+- dimpling of the skin, similar to orange peel

 - enlarged lymph nodes under the arm or near the collarbone